Robert B. Goergen

 Robert B. Goergen is a corporate executive, entrepreneur and philanthropist.
 He is the founder, chairman and CEO of Blyth, Inc. He is also the founder and chairman of The Ropart Group, a private-equity investment firm.
 Goergen was a member of the Forbes 400 for a number of years in 1990s, but was later surpassed by other Americans.
-Goergen earned a bachelor's degree in physics from the University of Rochester in 1960, where he was also initiated into the Beta Phi Chapter of Delta Kappa Epsilon.
+Goergen earned a bachelor's degree in physics from the University of Rochester in 1960, where he was also initiated into the Beta Phi chapter of Delta Kappa Epsilon.
 He also holds an M.B.A. from the Wharton School at the University of Pennsylvania.
 He began his career at Procter & Gamble before moving onto other firms, including McCann-Erickson, McKinsey & Co. and the venture capital group at Donaldson, Lufkin & Jenrette.
 Goergen's philanthropy efforts are prolific, including several large donations to the University of Rochester, where the main athletics center and joint biomedical engineering and optics building bear his name, and to the University of Pennsylvania Wharton School, with an endowment for a faculty chair and an entrepreneurial management program.

 Early life and education

 Goergen was born in a suburb of Buffalo, New York, in 1938.
 After securing a scholarship to the University of Rochester, Goergen intended to be a physicist.
 After taking a summer job researching the field of airborne radioactivity, Goergen realized he wanted to change his career path.
-He applied to Wharton School of the University of Pennsylvania to receive his MBA and then began to work at Procter & Gamble.
+He applied to the Wharton School of the University of Pennsylvania to receive his MBA, graduating in 1962.

 Career

-After deciding to leave P&R, Goergen joined The McCann-Erickson advertising agency.
-Then, in 1966, Goergen left his current job and joined McKinsey & Co.
-After working with McKinsey for three years, Goergen decided to make yet another career change.
-At age 35, Goergen joined Donaldson, Lufkin & Jenrette, where he had many successes.
-Then, while still at DLJ, Goergen, his attorney, and two other investors each paid $25,000 on a Brooklyn-based candle company.
-Through a series of business moves, Goergen brought the small candle company that he spent $25,000 on to a $300 million industry leader in 1996.
-Ten years later, in 2006, the company did $1.6 billion in sales.
+After serving in the Army Reserve, Goergen joined The McCann-Erickson advertising agency.
+In 1967, Goergen left McCann-Erickson and joined McKinsey & Co where he made partner in four years.
+After working at McKinsey, Goergen decided to make yet another career change and at age 35, Goergen joined Donaldson, Lufkin & Jenrette, eventually becoming the managing director of their venture cap arm.
+In 1979, while still at DLJ, Goergen, his attorney, and two other investors each invested $25,000 in a Brooklyn-based candle company.
+As CEO, Goergen expanded the business, adding new product lines and acquiring other home accessories companies.
+In 1994, Goergen took the business public as Blyth, Inc.

+In 1996, the company emerged as the largest home accessories and candle company in the world.
+Ten years later, in 2006, Blyth, Inc. earned $1.6 billion in revenue.

+Goergen is also the founder and chairman of The Ropart Group, a private-equity investment firm.